diskuv/dkml-installer-ocaml/README.md

 <img align="left" alt="OCSF logo" src="https://ocaml-sf.org/assets/ocsf_logo.svg"/>
 </a>
 Thanks to the <a href="https://ocaml-sf.org">OCaml Software Foundation</a>
-for economic support to the development of Diskuv OCaml.
+for economic support to the development of DkML.
 <p/>

 ## How the installer is built